Aluminum Sample Preparation

 - Etch for 5-30 seconds (time varies by etchant and alloy)

-- Immediately rinse with water, then alcohol
+- Immediately rinse with water, then ethanol

 Tip: Start with shorter etching times (5-10 seconds) and increase if needed.
 Over-etching can obscure fine details and create pitting.
 For electrolytic etching, use appropriate voltage and time settings.

-Recommended: EtchantsPre-mixed and custom etching solutions for aluminum
+Example Products: EtchantsPre-mixed and custom etching solutions for aluminum

 Common Issues and Solutions